ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 Somewhat after that moment, while the HR person and the CEO were the only two people on the screen, the CEO, in a planned statement, reminded everyone of the company motto.
 That's to say I do not think he really thought of the motto in the context of audio surveilling an employee into a bogus federal investigation, but, he said what he said when he said something like:

-> "When it comes to our employees at Flatley Inc, we strive to live by the golden rule."
+> "When it comes to our employees at Senger-Huel, we strive to live by the golden rule."

 Near immediately, and in the hope that the audio transcription picked up my sudden falsetto, I responded directly: